intmus/inttheory19-20/_06-intro-harmonic/b1-diafuncvoicelead.md

 ## Embellishing Tones in Cadential Motion

-**The next example contains the same harmonies from the first example, but we now with an additional pitch to each measure.**
+**The next example contains the same harmonies from the first example, but it has an additional pitch in each measure.**
 - Are the new intervals consonant or dissonant?
   - For each new pitch, do you feel it strengthens or weakens the cadence?
 - Which, if any, of these "new" notes belong to the chords that you assigned in the previous example?